Saturday, August 27, 2016

 This is quite a large orange farm with a few rows planted with lemon trees.
 Due to time factor, we decided against plucking the oranges but buy directly from the counter.
 We thought that buying directly from the farm could be cheaper.
 In the end, we discovered that this is not the case.
 Oranges sold in places like Spudshed is even cheaper.

-But people who is keen to experience plucking oranges, this is a probably a good place to spend some time with friends and family.
+But for people who is keen to experience plucking oranges, this is a probably a good place to spend some time with friends and family.

 Friday, August 26, 2016